abx7046/frankzheng.me/content/en-about.md

 ---

 My name is Frank Zheng.
 You can know more about me on the [homepage](/) and my [vitae](../vitae/).
 This blog is about statistics, data science, graphics, life, travel, and fitness.
-I often update my old posts (even after years) to correct errors and remove outdated information, so please don't take everything for granted.
+I often update my old posts to correct errors and remove outdated information, so please don't take everything for granted.
 All opinions expressed here are my own, and I don't represent anyone else.

 ## Contact me